 Three sifrei torah are used today.
 Parshas Mikeitz is read from the first (in six aliyos), after which the second sefer torah is placed on the bimah alongside the first.
-We may not remove the first sefer torah untill the second sefer torah is placed on the bimah, so that the bimah should not be vacant from a mitzvah.
-Hagbah (lifting the Torah) and gelilah (wrapping the Torah) are performed on the first Torah.
-The seventh aliyah is read from the second sefer torah.
-It is the reading for Rosh Chodesh (uv'yom hashabbos ... u'verashei chadsheichem).
-Then the third torah is
+We may not remove the first sefer torah untill the second sefer torah is placed on the bimah, so that the bimah should

-29) Shabbos Chanukah 5742
+34. Shabbos Chanukah 5742

-30) Someone who forgets to recite ya'aleh veyavo in Shacharis should do as follows:
+35. Someone who forgets to recite ya'aleh veyavo in Shacharis should do as

-1) If you realized that you omitted ya'aleh veyavo before pronouncing Hashem's name in the blessing ha-machazir, return to ya'aleh veyavo and continue from there.
+1) If you realized that you omitted ya'aleh veyavo before pronouncing Hashem's name in the blessing ha-machazir, return to ya'aleĥ veyavo and continue from there.